fandystar/ParkingLot-Node.js/README.md

 There are two classes defined:

+### 1. `ParkingLot()`:
-`ParkingLot()`: It is the main class which is used to initialize a parking lot.
-In each parking lot there is maximum number of slots and an array of slots that will be occupied by the car.
+It is the main class which is used to initialize a parking lot ,array of slots that will be occupied by the car.
 It has following methods:

 - `createParkingLot(input)` : Creates a parking lot with given capacity input.
 It throws an error `Minimum one slot is required to create parking slot`

-    - `Minimum one slot is required to create parking slot` : When parking lot is not greater than or equal to one ( 1 slot )
+    - `Please provide parking lot capacity with a postive number greater than zero` : When number input is not greater than or equal to one ( minimun 1 slot ) or input is string

 - `carPark(input)` : Allocates nearest slot from entry gate to the car.
 It can throw following errors: